billelbilly/purchase-sale-reports-tool/readme.md

 # Sales Reports

 *Some times it becomes a tedious task to manually establish sales/purchases reports for the entire company or organization using only some classic softwares such as Excel.
-Hence automating this task becomes a must in nowadays companies, since the amount of data is soo huge that it would take a tremendes amount of time to process all this data.*
+Hence automating this task becomes a must in nowadays companies, since the amount of data is soo huge that it would take a tremendous amount of time to process all this data.*

 *Sales-puchases reports is python based tool that gives the user the magic to process all the requests only from a simple button click and all expected Excel reports and graphs that was to be configured manually will be generated automatically.*